#11

 Reviews are of little to no value for all of the reasons mentioned and more.
 I have never been a fan or put much stock in reviews; if I have a question about a wet shave product I contact other users on this form and others I participate in to gather their opinions.
 I still end up buying things I find I don't like and then sell or trade them. $ for a review is fine, but the review needs to state that and in the end "Caveat emptor!" to us all.

-Michael P and Aurelian28 like this post
+Aurelian28 and Michael P like this post

 Dan